 In New Mexico, some wrongful deaths may be eligible for punitive damages.
 Unlike the other types of damages mentioned, punitive damages are not intended to provide compensation for the family for their losses.
 Instead, it is awarded in certain cases where the deceased was the victim of an egregious action, such as gross negligence or intentional harm.

-Contact The Attorneys At Parnall & Adams Today
+Contact The Experienced Attorneys At Parnall & Adams Today